 Frigid waters drain from the Arctic Ocean in a southwest current along the coast of Northeast Greenland.
 Often, drifting pack ice is pushed along the coast.
 The expedition will attempt to approach and follow the pack ice edge to explore the polar seascape.
 Keep a lookout for sea mammals like seals and whales and also sea birds such as kittiwakes and fulmars.

-Enjoy the lecture series while watching the seas for whales.
+Enjoy the lecture series and watch for whales.
 Head towards Iceland and the steaming hot springs of Reykjavík.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

 For guests departing on disembarkation day, a complimentary transfer will be provided at 8:00 a.m. or at 1:00 p.m. to Keflavik International Airport from the port.
 Guests who opt to take the 1:00 p.m. transfer may explore the city in the morning and store their luggage at the port until 12:30 p.m.
 If you are opting for the later transfer, please ensure you are back at the port by 12:30 p.m. to claim your baggage.